 Do you need a national TV campaign?
 Sometimes staying close to home with local markets is more effective.
 It might also make more economic sense to buy targeted local spots rather than national scatter.

 Take the recent political election, for example.
 Less money was spent on local advertising in states that tended to lean toward one party or the other.
-However, the swing states were the ones advertising campaigns focused on.
+However, the swing states were the ones political advertising campaigns focused on.

 Is the market up or down?
 Are we in the middle of an election?
 By knowing the current economic and political climates, you’ll be better able to gauge the effects of your advertising on your demographic.
 This presents a wonderful opportunity.
 Last minute media buys aren’t necessarily a bad thing.